Education (522)

 522-103 EDU: Introduction to Educational Practices

 Students analyze preK-12 education in the United States, determine roles and responsibilities of school personnel, and explore current trends and best practices.
 Students identify how students learn and the foundations of lesson planning.
-Students analyze Assessment strategies, classroom management, and techniques for supporting learners.
+Students analyze assessment strategies, classroom management, and techniques for supporting learners.

 Aid Code: 10 - undefined.